 Transportation; In general most people opt for air travel and there is a choice of carriers.
 Thomas Cook operate directly into the UK and various other airlines to European cities.
 There is also an option for over land travel via specialist carriers such as TurkUK (based in Fethiye) and Paws Bulgaria.

-Please note that KAPSA cannot help fund adoptions, there are too many animals here we need to help with our very limited resources.
-However a breakdown of current costs, care for your pet during the 4 month wait, contact details for vets, travel crates and the answers to many other questions are available by contacting KAPSA on the following email address, we will help you every step of the way to help ensure a smooth trouble free adoption.
+The answers to these and many other questions are available by contacting KAPSA on the following email address.
+We will help you every step of the way to help ensure a smooth trouble free adoption.

 The Pet Travel Scheme is the system that allows: